gitpeblo/earthquake_CNN/docs/data.rst

 These images provide the ground truth output that the CNN is trained to predict.

-In contrast, the **pre-earthquake images** are **not** used as inputs to the model, but just included for preprocessing purposes (see below).
+In contrast, the **pre-earthquake images** are **not** used as inputs to the model, but just included for preprocessing purposes  (see :ref:`preprocessing`).

 --